omdevteam/om/docs_src/documentation_advanced_documentation.rst

 The Processing Layer
 ^^^^^^^^^^^^^^^^^^^^

-Writing an OnDA monitoring program consists mainly in writing a Python module, the Processing Layer, that implements a data analysis pipeline.
+Writing an OM monitoring program consists mainly in writing a Python module, the Processing Layer, that implements a data analysis pipeline.
 The Processing Layer module should contain, apart from some helper functions, just one class: the *OndaMonitor* class.
 The processing logic should be implemented in this class.